sadiestacks/sadiestacks/README.md

 - 👋 Hi, I’m @sadiestacks
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning how to build an iOS using bubble.io
 - 💞️ I’m looking to collaborate on iOS applications
 - 📫 How to reach me E: sadieatrealance@gmail.com